hjdarnel/reviewable-linker/README.md

 Must have environment variable `SLACK_TOKEN` set to a bot user token for your Slack team.
 This begins with `xoxb-...`

 Finally, invite bot to a channel you'd like it to participate in.
 It will listen and respond in the same channel.

+## Deploying

+The master branch is deployed to my personal droplet, so only code intended for production should ever be in master.

+See [CircleCI](https://circleci.com/gh/hjdarnel/reviewable-linker) for build status.